The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

 \subsection{Connectivity}

 We show that when classifying the resilience problem for conjunctive queries, it suffices to consider queries that are connected.
+This was observed already in~\cite{Resilience} for conjunctive queries in the set semantics setting; we provide a proof in our setting for completeness.
 A $\tau$-structure is \emph{connected} if it cannot be written as the disjoint union of two $\tau$-structures with non-empty domains.

-\begin{remark} All terminology introduced for $\tau$-structures also applies to conjunctive queries with signature $\tau$: by definition, the query has the property if the canonical database has the property. \end{remark}
+\begin{remark} All terminology introduced for $\tau$-structures also applies to conjunctive queries (i.e., primitive positive formulas) with signature $\tau$: by definition, the query has the property if the canonical database has the property. \end{remark}

 \begin{lemma} Let $\nu_1,\dots,\nu_k$ be conjunctive queries such that $\nu_i$ does not imply $\nu_j$ if $i \neq j$.
 Then the resilience problem for $\nu := \nu_1 \wedge \cdots \wedge \nu_k$ is NP-hard if the resilience problem for one of the $\nu_i$ is NP-hard.
-Conversely, if the resilience problem is in P (in NP) for each $\nu_i$, then the resilience problem for $\nu$ is in P (in NP) as well.
+Conversely, if the resilience problem is in P for each $\nu_i$, then the resilience problem for $\nu$ is in P as well.
 The same is true in the setting without multiplicities and/or exogeneous relations. \end{lemma}

 \begin{proof} We first present a polynomial-time reduction from the resilience problem of $\nu_i$, for some $i \in \{1,\dots,k\}$, to the resilience problem of $\nu$.
-Given an instance $\bA$ of the resilience problem for $\nu_i$, let $m$ be the number of tuples in relations of $\bA$.
+Given an instance $\bA$ of the resilience problem for $\nu_i$, let $m$ be the total multiplicity of tuples in relations of $\bA$.
 Let $\bA'$ be the disjoint union of $\bA$ with $m$ copies of the canonical database of $\nu_j$ for every $j \in \{1,\dots,k\} \setminus \{i\}$.
 Observe that $\bA'$ can be computed in polynomial time in the size of $\bA$ and that the resilience of $\bA$ with respect to $\nu_i$ equals the resilience of $\bA'$ with respect to $\nu$.

 Conversely, if the resilience problem is in P for each $\nu_i$, then also the resilience problem for $\nu$ is in P: given an instance $\bA$ of the resilience problem for $\nu$, we compute the resilience of $\bA_j$ with respect to $\nu_i$ for every $i \in \{1,\dots,k\}$, and the minimum of all the resulting values.
-The proof for the membership in NP is the same.

 The same proof works in the setting without multiplicities. \end{proof}